 In this guide, we provide a step by step tutorial on how to install and setup OpenLDAP on Rocky Linux 8.
 If you are here, then you already know what an OpenLDAP server is and thus the description of what it is is beyond the scope of this tutorial.

-Well, Rocky Linux 8 repositories do not have the latest release versions of OpenLDAP.
+Well, Rocky Linux 8 repositories do not provide OpenLDAP server packages.

-To get the latest version with bug fixes, you need to build it from the source as described in this guide.
+To install the latest version of OpenLDAP server with bug fixes on Rocky Linux 8, you need to build it from the source as described in this guide.

 Run System Update